Project Atlantis

 - Cloud: our experimental Atlantis cloud server; mostly a place to share tools and let users bang on them

-- Remote: the Python server process found in this repo, which I think is officially called an MCP 'host' (you can run >1 either on same box or on different one, just specify different service names)
+- Remote: the Python server process found in this repo, officially referred to as an MCP 'host' (you can run >1 either on same box or on different one, just specify different service names)

 - Dynamic Function: a simple Python function that you write, acts as a tool